cleliagal/Control-of-Servo-motor-with-DE1-SoC/README.md

 There are 4 parts in our code.
 The first one, called "Clk64kHz.vhd", is the construction of the clock of 64kHz.
 The file called "Servo_pwm.vhd" is the code building the PWM signal to control the servomotor.
 The third file "servo_pwm_clk64kHz.vhd" is there to glue these two first files to build the final version of the control signal.
 The last file you need is the "servo_pwm_clk64kHz_ITFDE1.vhd" that connects the signals with the pins of the board.

 You can download the DE1-SoC-servo zip file with all the files in it.
-You can also download the presentation of this project called "HardwareSoftware-Presentation.pdf"
+You can also download the presentation of this project called "HardwareSoftware-Presentation.pdf" or the entire written tutorial named "Hardware Software.pdf"

+Here is the link of our Youtube video: https://www.youtube.com/watch?v=HVyE35rkSaQ&t=5s